How to Name Your D&D Character: Tips for Every Class

 Thief Names

 Distinct from the broader rogue archetype, thief names emphasize quick hands, street smarts, and underworld connections.
-These names favor short, snappy syllables and surnames that double as reputation—Lightfingers, Quickstep, Lockspring.
+These names favor short, snappy syllables and surnames that double as reputation, such as Lightfingers, Quickstep, or Lockspring.
 A good thief name should sound like it belongs on a wanted poster in every tavern across the realm.

 Finch Lightfingers

 Named for the quick, darting bird, this thief is all about speed and sleight of hand.
-The surname tells you exactly what they're known for—and warns you to check your pockets.
+The surname tells you what they're known for and warns you to check your pockets.

 Sable Coinsworth